abcdesktopio/docs/opsdocs/docs/3.0/config/desktop.pod.md

 - can be enable or disable `'enable': True`
 - can set dedicated `'resources'` limits resources for a container
 - can set dedicated `'acl'` to start or not using rules
-- can set dedicated `'securityContext'` or use the default 'spec'
+- can set dedicated `'securityContext'` or use the spec `securityContext`
 - can set dedicated `'secrets_requirement`, a list of secrets to run example  `['abcdesktop/vnc', 'abcdesktop/kerberos']`